 Hillfoots currently operate two senior XV’s plus a veterans’ team, The Cast Tups, for over 35’s (or anyone who’s generally clapped-out).
-The 1st XV currently plays in Caledonia Division 1.
-Having finished runners-up in both the 2010-11 & 2011-12 seasons, the club is hoping to go one better in 2012-13 and to ultimately gain promotion back to the National Leagues.
-The 2nd XV play in Midlands Division 1 and were League winners in 2011-12.
+The 1st XV currently plays in Caledonia Division 2.
+Having won Caledonia Division 2 in 2014-15 the club is hoping to use this experience and gain promotion back into Caledonia Division 1.
+This will ultimately help Hillfoots gain promotion back to the National Leagues by keeping our very talented squad over the next couple of seasons.
+The 2nd XV play in Midlands Division 2 but were recently league Div 1 league champs in 2011-12.

 The 1st and 2nd XV squads train together on Tuesday and Thursday evenings, enjoying the advantages of the all weather floodlit pitches at Alva Academy during the worst of the winter months.
 We have a young but talented group although the average age is increased by one or two old timers who still have a few more seasons in their legs!
 Our established players are kept on their toes each season by the latest influx from our successful U18’s squad.